-Based on available information, 'Tin Soldier' does not appear to feature any identifiable LGBTQ+ characters or themes.
-The film's narrative focuses on military veterans, cult dynamics, and action thriller elements, with no explicit representation of queer identities.
+The film 'Tin Soldier' does not feature any identifiable LGBTQ+ characters or themes.
+Its narrative is centered on military veterans, cult dynamics, and psychological trauma, with no explicit representation or exploration of LGBTQ+ presence or issues.

 The provided information indicates that the film's main characters are predominantly male, and there is no mention of any character being adapted from a prior source or historical figure with a different established gender.
 The description explicitly states no gender-swapped roles are noted.